AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * `||example.com^$document,removeparam=test` removes `test` query parameter from HTML document request to  `example.com`.
 * `||example.com^$document,replace=/test1/test2/` replaces `test1` with `test2` in  HTML document request to `example.com`.

-** with different versions of AdGuard**

-Blocking rules with `$document` modifier are not supported by AdGuard Content Blocker.

 #### **`$font`** {#font-modifier}

 The rule corresponds to requests for fonts, e.g. `.woff` filename extension.